St. Edward High School (Ohio): Academics

-The school offers a college-preparatory oriented curriculum as well as several specialized programs, including a pre-engineering and entrepreneurship programs, typically reserved for college campuses.
-The pre-engineering program was founded in 2001 and is housed in the Joseph & Helen Lowe Institute for Innovation.
-In the 2008-2009 school year, the school began offering senior grade level students an entrepreneurship program, which is based on Planning The Entrepreneurial Venture concept created by the Ewing Marion Kauffman Foundation.
-The Layden Entrepreneurship Program is structured to develop basic business techniques including finance, team-building, planning, etc. over the course of three years.
-The completed business plans are ranked, with the students competing for an endowed scholarship totaling $20,000 or more.
+St. Edward High School offers a rigorous college-preparatory curriculum and several specialized programs, including pre-engineering, business and entrepreneurship, and film.
+The pre-engineering program began in 2001, with classes in the Joseph & Helen Lowe Institute for Innovation.
+Students in the pre-engineering program engage in a curriculum rooted in the engineering design cycle.
+In the 2008 school year, St. Edward began offering an entrepreneurship program for seniors, which has since grown to welcome all interested students and a curriculum with studies in both business management and entrepreneurship.
+In 2012, St. Edward launched its film program, which trains students in filmmaking and film media studies in a collaborative environment.
+Since its inception, the program has received local, regional, and national recognition from organizations like the Cleveland International Film Festival and the National Academy of Television Arts and Sciences.

 In the fall of 2010, St. Edward began to offer the International Baccalaureate Diploma Programme.

 St. Edward has three student-produced publications: a literary and art magazine called Flight, a yearbook titled Edwardian, and a monthly newspaper/news magazine called the Edsman.

 St. Edward's Latin Club, The Knights of the Tiber, functions as a local chapter of both the Ohio Junior Classical League (OJCL) and National Junior Classical League (NJCL).

 The school was recognized by the United States Department of Education as a "Blue Ribbon School" for the 1994-1995, 1995-1996, and 2018-2019 school years.

 Demographics

 St. Edward's student body includes students from all over Northeast Ohio.
 Many come from Catholic elementary schools, while others enroll after finishing at public or secular private elementary, junior high, or middle schools.
-The 970 young men enrolled at St. Edward come from a variety of race, economic, and religious strata.
+The 863 young men enrolled at St. Edward come from a variety of race, economic, and religious strata.
 Roughly 25% of students are first generation, and 24% are students of color.